oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/kubernetes/k8s-ingress-controller.md

       * Enable `Is target service WebLogic Console?` if the target service is the `WebLogic Console` service.
     * Select `SSL pass through` for SSL traffic to pass through the ingress controller and then terminate at the target service.
       * If you select this option, you must also specify a valid DNS value in 'Virtual Host', and all SSL traffic from the`Virtual Host` will be routed to the target service.
       * Make sure that the `Target Port` supports SSL.
 - Use the `Ingress Route Annotations` table to add annotations to the ingress route, as needed.
 Do not remove any pre-populated annotations.

 ### Code View
-The `Code View` displays shell scripts for installing an ingress controller and for updating ingress routes.
+`Code View` displays shell scripts for installing an ingress controller and for updating ingress routes.
 It also displays the YAML definitions of the routes to be added, if applicable.

 If it is not already selected, then use the `Script Language` drop-down menu to choose the desired scripting language.
 Note